 The advertisements in the local papers also offered rooms for the night for passing motorists and cyclists.
 The Cyclist Touring Club recommended The Tea Gardens as a place to stay and motorists were offered garaging facilities.
 In 1924 permission was granted by the Rural District Council to extend the building.

 Miss Sarah Lane (later Mrs Sarah Moreby) ran the Tea Gardens until WW2 but by 1950 Miss Lizzie Pollard had taken over the premises and was running it as a shop and rented rooms.
 When Lizzie retired the Plesters, who ran the village newspaper delivery business, moved in.
 The shop was eventually changed into a hairdressers and run by their son Bill.
-When the Plesters sold up the building was converted into a restaurant and living accommodation known as Morgan’s Orchard.
+When the Plesters sold the Tea Gardens it was bought by John and Margaret Waite.
+They. as a family, ran it as a tea room and successful guest house.
+At the time of the completion of the M40 motorway the Waites sold the premises to the Morgans and the tea room etc. was converted into a restaurant and living accommodation known as Morgan’s Orchard.

 Barry Davis AHA